Blue men of the Minch: Origins

+Art of ancient Britons, drawn c.
+1574, with men with tattoos and skin painted with woad.
+The Picts may be the inspiration for the Blue Men.

 Mackenzie's explanation of the legend of the blue men was based partly on research into the Annals of Ireland and goes back to the times of Harald Fairhair, the first Norse king, and his battles against the Vikings.
 The Scottish Gaelic term fir ghorma, meaning "blue men", is the descriptor for a black man according to Dwelly.
 Thus sruth nam fear gorm, one of the blue men's Gaelic names, literally translates as "stream of the blue men", or "river, tide or stream of the black man".
 Around the 9th century the Vikings took Moors they had captured and were using as slaves to Ireland.
 The Vikings spent winter months near the Shiant Isles, and Mackenzie attributes the story of the blue men to "marooned foreign slaves".
 He quotes an excerpt from historian Alan Orr Anderson's Early sources of Scottish history, A.D.
 500 to 1286:

 These were the blue men [fir gorma], because Moors are the same as negroes; Mauritania is the same as negro-land [literally, the same as blackness].

 More recent newspaper reports have repeated Mackenzie's hypothesis.
 Historian Malcolm Archibald agrees the legend originates from the days Norsemen had North African slaves, but speculates that the myth may have originated with the Tuareg people of Saharan Africa, who were known as the "blue men of the desert".

 The origin of the blue men of the Minch may alternatively lie with "tattooing people" specifically the Picts, whose Latin name picti means "painted people".
 If they were seen crossing the water in boats resembling the kayaks of the Finn-men they may have given simple islanders and mariners the impression of the upper part of the body rising out of the water.